jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 Does this count?

 _Shadowbringers_ is definitely in my top 2 Final Fantasy stories of all time.
-The way it treats the Warrior of Light as a real character and humanizes the scheming Ascians were two of my biggest complaints about _Final Fantasy XIV_'s story.
+The way it treats the Warrior of Light as a real character and humanizes the scheming Ascians fixed two of my biggest complaints about _Final Fantasy XIV_'s story.

 Emet-Selch is one of the greatest villains in Final Fantasy history, and I hope other writers learn from Natsuko Ishikawa or that she gets her own game to write.